-As of the date of this Prospectus, there were 32 Free Zones in Nigeria designated by the Federal Government, State Governments and private sector organisations: 14 are operational and the others are at various stages of development.
+As of the date of this Base Prospectus, there are 33 Free Zones in Nigeria designated by the Federal Government, State Governments and private sector organisations: 13 are operational and the others are at various stages of development.
 The principal sectors of the Free Zones are: multi-sectoral, manufacturing, oil and gas, logistics and science and technology.